Kyx528/Skool-Games/README.md

 - Search for an unblocked games repository on GitHub that permits hosting on platforms such as Netlify or Heroku.

 ### Step 2: Host the Website
-- Once you've identified a suitable repository, host the website using a service like Netlify or Heroku.
+- Once you've identified a suitable repository, host the website on your preffered hosting service.
 Follow their instructions to deploy the site.

 ### Step 3: Create a Google Site
 - Visit sites.google.com and create a new site.